 However, the vast majority of those without practice or yogic training may struggle to undertake this relatively advanced position.

-Therefore, the crown chakra can be stimulated and opened by undertaking a simple yoga mudra; from a sitting position or cross legged position, lower your head to the floor either by leaning forwards slowly and purposefully, exhaling as you do so, or by leaning backwards and letting your head carefully reach the floor.
+Therefore, the crown chakra can be stimulated and opened by undertaking a simple yoga mudra; from a sitting position or cross-legged position, lower your head to the floor either by leaning forwards slowly and purposefully, exhaling as you do so or by leaning backward and letting your head carefully reach the floor.

 As with the crown chakra, each yogic chakra position has some relevance and emphasis on the area of the body the chakra is located in.